Balanced Product Quantum Codes: Introduction

 For a long time, the best known distance was achieved by Freedman--Meyer--Luo in~\cite{freedman2002z2}.
 Their codes are derived from fiber bundles over the torus~$T^2$.
 The fibers are hyperbolic surfaces twisted along geodesics, giving rise to a quantum code family with distance $\sqrt[4]{\log N} \sqrt{N}$.
 Evra--Kaufman--Z\'emor~\cite{ramanujancomplexesone} and Kaufman--Tessler~\cite{ramanujancomplexestwo} further improved this to $\sqrt{\log N} \sqrt{N}$ and $\log^k(N) \sqrt{N}$, respectively.

 Recently, the apparent $\operatorname{polylog}(N)\sqrt{N}$ distance barrier was broken.
 Hastings--Haah--O'Donnell~\cite{hastings2020fiber} introduced {\em fiber bundle codes} which have a random classical code as base and a cycle graph as fiber.
 They obtain $K\in \Theta(N^\frac{3}{5})$ and $D\in \Omega(N^\frac{3}{5}/\operatorname{polylog}(N))$.
 Panteleev--Kalachev~\cite{panteleev2019degenerate,panteleev_almostlinear} obtained codes with almost linear distance bounds using a similar construction called {\em lifted product}, where $K\in \Theta(N^\alpha \log(N))$ and $D\in \Omega(N^{1-\alpha/2}/\log(N))$ for $0\leq \alpha < 1$.
-Both constructions are not explicit, in the sense that they make use of the properties of random graphs.
-Hence, they can only guarantee the bounds to hold with high probability.\footnote{There is a nice explicit construction due to Bacon et.~al.~\cite{bacon2017sparse} which gives subsystem codes with distance $D\in \Omega(n^{1-\epsilon})$.
-It has sparse gauge operators but it is not LDPC.
-There are other interesting constructions using a mapping of quantum circuits to Hamiltonians~\cite{breuckmann2014space} where the LDPC condition is slightly weakened, see~\cite{bohdanowicz2019good}.}
+Both constructions are probabilistic and not explicit.
+Here, \emph{explicit} is a technical term which means that the codes can be generated in polynomial time by a deterministic algorithm, so that the bounds on the code parameters are guaranteed to hold.

-In this manuscript we explain how to construct families of quantum codes with exceptional asymptotic properties in a completely explicit and highly symmetrical way.
-To this end, we mimic the well-known {\em balanced product} $X\times_{H} Y$ of two topological spaces~$X$ and~$Y$ with an action of a group~$H$~\cite{james2012general}.
+In this manuscript we explain how to construct families of quantum codes with exceptional asymptotic properties in an explicit and highly symmetrical way.
+To this end, we mimic the well-known {\em balanced product} $X\times_{H} Y$ of two topological spaces~$X$ and~$Y$ which admit the action of a group~$H$~\cite{james2012general}.
 Balanced products may be familiar to physicists as they appear in the construction of vector bundles associated to principal bundles.
-Here, we introduce the balanced product~$C\otimes_H D$ of chain complexes and (quantum) codes by linearizing the topological notion.
-We apply this construction to classical codes~$C$ with good expansion properties and a cycle graph~$D$, both sharing a common cyclic symmetry~$H$.